Student Shun Abe (Japanese) and friends from BIS International School HCMC presented their ideas - Photo: NGOC PHUONG

 Students solve problems from real business data

-The final round has 13 competing teams, students will receive real data from Land Rover Vietnam (a British luxury off-road vehicle brand), then come up with strategies and directions to help businesses operate effectively.
+The final round has 13 teams, students will receive real data from Land Rover Vietnam (a British luxury off-road vehicle brand), then come up with strategies and directions to help businesses operate effectively.

-It is known that in previous rounds, candidates also received actual data from Vietnam Dairy Products Joint Stock Company (Vinamilk) and Hong Hac Drama Theater (HCMC).
+It is known that in previous rounds, candidates also received actual data from Vietnam Dairy Products Joint Stock Company ( Vinamilk ) and Hong Hac Drama Theater (HCMC).

-Dr. Phan Hoang Lan - Director of the Center for Entrepreneurship and Innovation, Fulbright University Vietnam - said that although it was the first time the competition was held, it still attracted many students from both inside and outside the country to participate.
+Dr. Phan Hoang Lan - Director of the Center for Entrepreneurship and Innovation, Fulbright University Vietnam - said that although it was the first time the competition was held, it still attracted many students from both within and outside the country to participate.

 "Not many businesses in Vietnam really trust young people, especially high school students.
 Therefore, we call on businesses to be open and willing to give them opportunities to have real data, from which they can create ideas.